charlieellington/zebra/documentation/doing.md

 - IMPORTANT: Make sure all content is in the build plan so we don't loose anything.

+# Launch in Weeks, Not Months

+Zebra Design gets you from idea to **user-tested product** in a matter of weeks, not months.
+I design **and** code your app simultaneously for lightning-fast delivery, without sacrificing user feedback or quality.

+1.  **Workshops with domain experts ▸**\
+     Rapid workshops get your whole team aligned---no endless feedback loops.\
+     *I run as many as needed to capture knowledge and map user goals.*

+2.  **Prototype in real code ▸**\
+     High‑fidelity UI coded in days, not months.
+It's the first working version, not a mock‑up.

+3.  **User testing built‑in ▸**\
+     I test the MVP with real users, so we learn before we burn budget.

+4.  **Continuous build: Request <> Receive ▸**\
+     With real feedback in hand, we iterate and build out your product continuously.
+Through our monthly subscription, we act as your on-call product team – refining the UX, adding features, and hooking up the back-end as needed to evolve your product.

+---

 ## Who I Help

 - **Startup founders** – who need to test a new app idea _ASAP_ to find product–market fit before the runway runs out.
 (We provide the speed and lean iteration to do exactly that.)